 Luxury Travel Diary – a great accommodation auction site where you can bid ridiculously small amounts for luxury holidays.
 Great for those with no fixed plans.

-I use these sites to find flights and prices, but tend to book directly with the airline if possible rather than a third party to ensure we’re fully covered if anything goes wrong.
+I use third party sites to find flights and prices, but tend to book directly with the airline if possible to ensure we’re fully covered if anything goes wrong.
 This way the airline can’t claim they have no responsibility for any issues you might experience.

 Skyscanner – I usually start my flight searches with Skyscanner, and especially love the ‘Everywhere’ search for when you have dates booked and want to see how far you can get for your money.